solids4foam/pybind11foam/pythonpal/README.md

     export PYBIND11_INC_DIR=$(python3 -m pybind11 --includes)
     export PYBIND11_LIB_DIR=$(python3 -c 'from distutils import sysconfig; print(sysconfig.get_config_var("LIBDIR"))')

-Then, the OpenFOAM code included in the current repository can be compiled with the Allwmake script in the parent folder:
+Once those environment variables have been defined, the OpenFOAM code included in the current section can be compiled with the Allwmake script in the parent folder:

     ./Allwmake